The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: Impact of quantum memory on quantum speed limit time

-Here $\overline{X}=\tau_{QSL}^{-1}\int_{0}^{\tau_{QSL}}X dt$.
+Here $\overline{X}=\tau^{-1}\int_{0}^{\tau}X dt$.

-Interestingly, in some recent works \cite{funo2019,arpan2021}, a thermodynamic interpretation was provided for the terms which arise in the QSL equation in a scenario where quantum systems are governed by time-local master equations.
+Interestingly, in some recent works \cite{funo2019,arpan2021}, a thermodynamic interpretation was provided for the terms which arise in the QSL equation in a scenario where where time-local master equations govern quantum systems.